jboss-developer/jboss-eap-quickstarts/shopping-cart/README.md

 This quickstart consists of multiple projects, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

+* Be sure to configure JBoss EAP to suppress system exception logging as described above under [Configure the JBoss EAP Server](#configure-the-jboss-eap-server).
+Stop the server at the end of that step.
 * To deploy the server project, right-click on the `jboss-shopping-cart-server` project and choose `Run As` --> `Run on Server`.
 * To run the client, right-click on the `jboss-shopping-cart-client` project and choose `Run As` --> `Java Application`.
 In the `Select Java Application` window, choose `Client - org.jboss.as.quickstarts.client` and click `OK`.
 The client output displays in the `Console` window.
+* Be sure to [Restore the Server Configuration](#restore-the-server-configuration) when you have completed testing this quickstart.

 Debug the Application
 ---------------------